-If you’ve suffered personal injury, you may be entitled to damages for your financial losses and pain and suffering.
-Your attorney will attempt to negotiate a reasonable settlement or litigate for a favorable jury verdict and award.
+If you’ve suffered an injury, you may be entitled to damages for your financial losses and pain and suffering.
+Your personal injury lawyer will attempt to negotiate a reasonable settlement or litigate for a favorable jury verdict and award.
 To do this, it’s critical to estimate the damages you’ve incurred.

 In California, there are compensatory damages and punitive damages.

 The goal of compensatory damages is to put the plaintiff back in their position before the accident occurred.

 - Economic damages.
 These are verifiable monetary losses like medical expenses, lost wages, and loss of use of property.

 - Non-economic damages.
 These damages are non-monetary losses like pain and suffering.

 Punitive damages, on the other hand, are awarded to punish the defendant for his conduct.
 They are available, in certain circumstances, when the defendant acted with malice, oppression, or fraud.